scaredos/cfresearch/README.md

 - CloudFlare now requires you to also solve a JavaScript challenge in addition to the Captcha challenge, submitting them both at the same time, the first request is to `BASEURL/orchestrate/captcha/v1?ray=:rayid` as you would with a JavaScript challenge.
 -  The second and third request is `POST` to `BASEURL/flow/ov1/generated-challenge-id-goes-here:cf_chl_1 cookie-here/cloudflare-ray-id-goes-here/cf-challenge-id` with the POST data of `v_rayid`: `encoded information for the challenge` with the cookies `__cfuid` (CloudFlare Request ID),  `cf_chl_1` (CloudFlare Challenge 1 ID), and the new header `cf-challenge`, which contains the challenge id.
 The requst replies with the JavaScript challenge and the cookie `cf_chl_seq_ cf-chl-1-cookie-goes-here`.
 This request provides the cookie `cf_chl_rc_ni`.
 It also now inclues request header `cf-challenge: :challenge-id:'
 - The final request is to `?__cf_chl_captcha_tk__=` with the form data of:

+`md`: Usage is unknown at this time (Appears to be unique to every challenge)

 `r`: CloudFlare Analytics